fudge-fantastic/Kaizen_CLOSED/README.md

 ### Wassup!!!
-Make sure to add  your folder path to your Environment Variables
+- Make sure to add  your folder path to your Environment Variables
+- To use the package, make sure to organize the folder structure in the correct order!

 ### Commands
 1. python setup.py sdist bdist_wheel